 China is a large country of tremendous regional heterogeneity, manifested also in the development of the HS sector.
-Figure 6 illustrates the evolution of the value-added of the HS sector by province from 2007 to 2017 (see Appendix Table A1 for the exact values).10 Not only has the HS sector expanded over time nationwide, but the regional disparity has also grown considerably.
-Eastern regions have already shown advantages in the development of the HS sector in 2007, and the advantage has enlarged over time.
-Meanwhile, some provinces in the western and central parts of China, including Sichuan, Hunan, Hubei, Henan, and Hebei, also catch up rapidly.
+Fig. 6 illustrates the evolution of the value-added of the HS sector by province from 2007 to 2017 (see Appendix Table A1 for the exact values).10 Not only has the HS sector expanded over time nationwide, but the regional disparities in this distribution have also grown considerably.
+The eastern regions already showed advantages in the development of the HS sector in 2007, and the advantage grew over time.
+Meanwhile, some provinces in the western and central parts of China, including Sichuan, Hunan, Hubei, Henan, and Hebei, also caught up rapidly.
 Nevertheless, the majority of the western and central regions experiences a much slower transition to a skill-intensive economy.
-For example, the value-added of the HS sector in Jiangxi Province (in the central region) increases from 85 billion Yuan in 2007 to 271 billion Yuan in 2017; meanwhile that of its neighboring Zhejiang Province (on the coast) has grown from 363 billion Yuan to 1,008 billion Yuan.
+For example, the value-added of the HS sector in Jiangxi Province (in the central region), while growing from 85 billion Yuan in 2007 to 271 billion Yuan in 2017, remained far behind the neighboring Zhejiang Province (on the coast) that grew from 363 billion Yuan to 1008 billion Yuan.
 Holding the relative labor supply equal, skilled workers in regions with a larger HS sector will likely enjoy a higher skill premium due to a greater relative demand for skills.
 At the same time, regions with a higher price for skills will likely attract more skilled workers, attenuating to some extent the skill premium.
 Which force dominates is intrinsically an empirical question.